 Secondly, I’d heard the war stories from passionate players about how brutally unforgiving the game could be, which is usually an immediate red flag for me that I shouldn’t waste my time on a game like this.
 And yet, something about it called to me, so I decided to – gingerly – dip my toe into the unknown waters.

 Now, roughly 2 years later, I’m about to finish my first runthrough of the game, and it’s been, in a word, a revelation for my perspectives on building products, in addition to being one of the finest games I’ve ever played.
-Read on, and I’ll tell you how playing XCOM changed the way I think about startups, managing product teams, and finding growth for your startup.
+Read on, and I’ll tell you how playing XCOM changed the way I think about startups, managing product teams, and finding growth for your web & mobile app.

 Hold up, WTF is Xcom?